• Skip to main content

 • Science

-California provides an excellent teacher salary, with a median salary of $67,877, according to Salary.com.
-This is more than $7,000 higher than the U.S. average.
-California is second only to New York in terms of average teacher salary and is the highest among states with teacher shortages.
+California provides an excellent public school teacher salary, with a median salary of $62,581, according to Salary.com.
+This is $6,555 higher than the U.S. average.
+According to Zippia, California offers the fourth-highest average annual salary for teachers.

 Many districts are upping the ante by providing hefty signing bonuses as well.
 Current education level, additional college credits, and experience level will likely influence bonus amount and starting salary.

 The job outlook for California teacher positions is positive overall.
-Elementary teaching positions are projected to grow by 4.9% by 2028.
+Elementary teaching positions are projected to grow 4% by 2031, nationwide.
 Middle and high school teaching positions also have similar growth projections.

 California provides several different avenues for obtaining licensure.
 If you intend to teach high school or middle school students, you will need a single subject teaching credential.
 Elementary teachers need a multi-subject teaching credential.
 These credentials can be obtained in the following ways: